sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Lab Requirements
 -------------------------------------------

-## Configure MQ

-Configure your MQ on your ICP environment according to these parameters:

-## Configure Event Streams

-Configure Event Streams on your ICP environment according to these parameters

 ## ACE Integration Assets

 10. Your integration assets are found in this repository: `https://github.com/ibm-cloudintegration/techguides`.
 You can find the specific files you need in the `/techguides/pages/cipdemo` directory.  **hint** clone this on your Developer machine so you don't have to copy the files over.